San Miguelito, Nicaragua: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be careful to find the right kind.
-The majority of adapters for sale now are just plugs and require your electronics to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most countries.
+A plug adapter that supports outlet types A and B. Ensure that you choose the necessary type.
+The majority of adapters that you can buy are just plug changers and expect your electronics to convert the voltage themselves.
+If yours can't do that they could get fried.
+This one works in most locations.

 A portable power bank, like this one